-- If you son or daughter has already been asked to the dance (unless the person asking first is dangerous) it is classy and proper to go with the first one to ask.
+- If you son or daughter has already been asked to the dance (unless the person asking first is dangerous and that does not include the perceived danger to their popularity) it is classy and proper to go with the first one to ask.
 If they are asked by someone after already making a commitment for the dance, have them say they unfortunately cannot go with a treat, flower, etc., but would like to at a future dance/date.
 They will be respected highly for this, as the person who is ‘turned-down’ will know why, and that they will have the same treatment when they ask first.
 Word gets around quickly of how your teen handles this situation.

 - Teach your son, or daughter, that even if they go to the dance (or on a date) with someone they are not as interested in, it is so important to STILL be gracious and POLITE.
 That person is spending money, time and energy on your teen.
-The date should have good memories of your son or daughter being NICE and not a jerk for the rest of their life.
+The date should have an attitude of respect towards your son or daughter, of being NICE and not a jerk for the rest of their life.
 Other people will be watching also, to know if they want to risk the same treatment.